kai-luni/UdacityTermOneProjTwo/writeup_template.md

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The training set consists of 34799 samples.
-* The size of the validation set is ?
+* The size of the validation set is ??????????????????
-* The size of test set is ?
+* The test set is consists of 12630 samples.
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3).
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43.

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It shows how the images are distributed among the different classes.

-![alt text][image1]
+![alt text][image11]

 ###Design and Test a Model Architecture